Fiber Optic Technology

 Scalability for the Future

-Fiber internet can carry far more data than it currently handles, making it highly scalable and future-proof.
+Fiber internet can carry much more data than it does now.
+This makes it very scalable and ready for the future.
 It maintains high speeds and low latency even as data traffic increases.
-The ease with which new technology integrates with existing fiber networks allows networks to scale up to meet demand.
-Durability is also a factor: while copper cable has an estimated lifetime of 80 years, fiber optic cables are made from polyethylene, which have a half-life of 1,200 years.
+New technology easily connects with fiber networks.
+This lets networks grow to meet demand.
+Durability matters too.
+Copper cables last about 80 years.
+In contrast, fiber optic cables are made from polyethylene, which has a half-life of 1,200 years.

 Real-World Applications of Fiber Optic Internet